What does scripture say about spiritual Growth through small groups?

 Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another—and all the more as you see the Day approaching.
 (Heb 10:24-25)

-A men’s small group represents a group of men who come together regularly to focus on the Word, to be challenged to bring their lives in line with Biblical precepts, encourage and exhort one another, and pray for one another.
+Why?
+It is clear from the Gospels that Jesus mentored and coached His disciples.
+He had an especially close relationship with Peter, James, and John.
+Today come together to focus on the Word, to be challenged to bring their lives in line with Biblical precepts, to encourage and exhort one another, and to pray for one another.

 “Everybody” does men’s breakfasts.
 In fact, when asking about men’s ministry in churches, most leaders point to men’s breakfasts.
 In reality men’s breakfasts can be a create point, a capture point or as we shall see, a sustaining activity.